Skip to main content

 • There is also risk that long-term diabetes complications may become worse, including eye problems and kidney problems.

-You will need frequent checks during your pregnancy.
-It is essential to have regular checks of your diabetes control and checks of your baby.
-You will also need the checks that all women need during pregnancy.
-A specialist will be involved to help look after your diabetes and your unborn baby.
+It is essential to have regular checks of the diabetes control and checks of your baby, along with the checks that all women need during pregnancy.
+A specialist will be involved to help look after the diabetes and the unborn baby.

 It is recommended that women who have diabetes give birth in hospital.
-There is a risk that your baby may be distressed and it is essential that specialised care is immediately available.
+There is a higher risk that the baby may be distressed and it is essential that specialist care is immediately available.

 Are you protected against flu?